The Importance of Customer Satisfaction

 Customer satisfaction plays an important role in creating long-term relationships with people and having them come back to your business after the first purchase or contact.

-Therefore, it is about building a loyalty club and having a firm customer base which keeps your business going.
+Therefore, it is about building a loyalty club and growing a firm customer base which keeps your business going.

 - identify your business’ weaknesses